Serious Sam's Bogus Detour: Reception

 Serious Sam's Bogus Detour received "generally favorable reviews", according to the review aggregator website Metacritic, which calculated a weighted average rating of 76/100 based on twelve critic reviews.
 James Cunningham of Hardcore Gamer opined that the game was a "perfect" translation of the Serious Sam franchise to the twin-stick shooter genre.
-Clotaire Jacquier of Jeuxvideo.com felt that the top-down view complemented the series' core elements and that the game was a "successful mix" between the series and the genre.
+Clotaire Jacquier of Jeuxvideo.com felt that the top-down view complemented the series's core elements and that the game was a "successful mix" between the series and the genre.
 This was echoed by Enrique Garcia of Vandal, who stated that, although Bogus Detour was neither perfect nor innovative within its genre and mechanics, the game respected all common elements of a Serious Sam game.
 In a 2020 retrospective on the Serious Sam series, Jonathan Kaharl of Hardcore Gaming 101 said that Bogus Detour was "easily the best of the Serious Sam spin-offs".

 Cunningham lauded the game's "gorgeous" pixel art as "well detailed and animated".
 Similarly, Jose A. Rodríguez, writing for IGN's Spanish outlet, called it a "work of art" and cited satisfaction in gradually distributing enemies' remains on the levels' floors.
 Garcia also liked the "retro-style" visuals, while Jacquier labelled the graphical and musical presentation as solid.
 According to Rodríguez, the music and sound underlined the gameplay well.
 Also noted positively were the difficulty, exploration rewards, and multiplayer, although Jacquier was disappointed by the scarcity of online players at the time of his review.
 Rodríguez considered the progression system the best part of the game, while Jacquier criticised it as unclear and laborious.

 Jacquier faced some irritation when tracking long distances over empty areas, especially due to Sam's initially slow pace.
 Rodríguez found that the small size of the player character could cause disorientation with numerous elements on-screen, which was amplified when there were multiple players.

 Sales

 Serious Sam's Bogus Detour sold poorly and had not recouped its development costs by December 2017.
-Bulgarian cracker Voksi, who was friendly with Crackshell and had tested the beta version of the game, approached the studio in March 2018 with the idea of creating a sanctioned build that could be pirated.
+The Bulgarian cracker Voksi, who was friendly with Crackshell and had tested the beta version of the game, approached the studio in March 2018 with the idea of creating a sanctioned build that could be pirated.
 This version was distributed through Voksi's forum, Revolt, and prepared with a note asking the player to buy the game to support the developers, though otherwise not obstructing the gameplay.